Updated June, 2021

-Times have changed, and there’s slightly more freedom to express yourself at work with fashion.
+The post-pandemic work world is having a fashion crisis and job candidates are left wondering what to wear to make the right impression.
+After a year of loungewear, expectations are fluid at best and unclear at worst.
+One thing is clear though, formality isn’t at the level it used to be in today’s working world.
 Men aren’t obligated to wear a suit and tie, for example, and women aren’t expected to wear heels and a skirt every day.
 As organizations try to attract and retain younger talent, “casual Fridays” are burgeoning into a more relaxed corporate environment throughout the week.

-During a job interview, however, your clothes make a critical first impression with a potential employer.
+During a job interview, however, your clothes make a critical first impression with a potential employer, yes even on Zoom.
 You might have room for creativity after a few months on the job, but initially, it’s important to follow a few conventions.

 8 Tips for Assembling the Perfect Job Interview Outfit